Xilinx/imagebuilder/README.md

 - DOMU_KERNEL[number] specifies the DomU kernel to use.

+- DOMU_CMD[number] specifies the command line arguments for Dom0's Linux kernel.
+If "root=" isn't set, imagebuilder will try to determine it.
+  If not set at all, the default one is used.

 - DOMU_RAMDISK[number] specifies the DomU ramdisk to use.

 - DOMU_PASSTHROUGH_DTB[number] specifies the device assignment